Benefits of Vitamin D for Diabetes Management

 Moreover, every tissue and cell in our body has a vitamin D protein receptor.

-However, many people around the world are deficient in this vitamin, especially people with type 2 diabetes.
+However, many people around the world are deficient in this vitamin, especially those with type 2 diabetes.
 Due to the limited time spent outside, most of us lack vitamin D.

-Here is what you need to know about the importance of vitamin D for diabetes management.
+Here is what people need to know about the importance of vitamin D for diabetes management.

 According to many studies, there is a significant link between type 2 diabetes and vitamin D.